qiaoqiang/MartinQiao.github.io/getent.md

-# getent – get entries from administrative database
+# getent – get entries from administrative database[!https://www.unixtutorial.org/commands/getent]
 *getent* is Unix command which helps you query one of the following administrative databases in Unix: passwd, group,hosts, services, protocols, or networks.

 ## Administrative databases in Unix